2011–2013 Sudanese protests: Anti-austerity protests in June–July 2012

 On 29 June, around 2,000 protesters gathered in the capital and chanted anti-government slogans.
 Hundreds of police and security forces attacked the demonstration with tear gas.
 Other protests in the area of north Kordofan were reported.
 Activists said that a man named Amir Bayoumi, from Omdurman, has reportedly died from the effects of inhaling tear gas.

 The largest protest so far erupted in Sudan on 6 July in which between 3,000 and 4,000 people protested at Al Ansar mosque in Wad Nubawi, Omdurman.
 Security forces and police blocked the roads leading to the Al Ansar mosque and surrounded the courtyard before the end of Friday prayers.

 Sudanese university students armed with sticks and stones on Wednesday staged one of their largest protest on 11 July since unrest sparked by inflation began nearly a month ago.
 Security forces fired tear gas while students at the University of Khartoum were shouting and throwing stones after the protest began mid-afternoon.
 Two days later, Sudanese police surrounded the Imam Abdel Rahman Mosque in Omdurman and fired teargas when some 300 worshippers started a protest after noon prayers.
 Officers used batons to drive worshippers back inside the mosque where they continued their protest for more than an hour.
 On 16 July, a group of over 300 Sudanese lawyers protested outside Khartoum's main courtroom on Monday against the government's use of violence and arbitrary detention during last Friday's peaceful demonstrations.

 On 31 July, more than 1,000 protesters, mostly students, threw rocks at police, burned tires and blocked roads in the market area of Nyala, on Tuesday.
 Activists said police forces fired heavy teargas and live bullets, leading to the death of 12 protesters and injury of more than 50 and added that 9 of the victims' bodies have been received at Nyala Hospital.
 However, the authorities issued conflicting statements with the police, saying eight were killed and South Darfur governor saying only six protesters were killed.
-The weeks of protests later ended with a huge security crackdown, with almost more than 2,000 people were arrested.
+The weeks of protests later ended with a huge security crackdown, with almost more than 2,000 people arrested.